calcom/handbook/engineering/codebase/git-private-submodules.md

 ### Why?

 Although we try to keep as much of our codebase as possible open source.
-We don't want to make it too easy for a wanna be competitor or copy-cat to just clone our repo and setup mycal.com to compete with us, thus, some more sensitive parts of our codebase, like our landing / marketing pages at cal.com, or our Public API for self-hosted enterprise customers will remain private closed source repos, which will live under git private submodules in our main monorepo.
+We don't want to make it too easy for a wanna be competitor or copy-cat to just clone our repo and setup mycal.com to compete with us, thus, some more sensitive parts of our codebase or like our landing / marketing pages at cal.com will remain private closed source repos, which will live under git private submodules in our main monorepo.

 ### Website